daattali/beautiful-jekyll/resources_pages/terminology.md

 ## Compare and contrast
 #### `discriminative` vs. `generative`
 A [discriminative model](https://en.wikipedia.org/wiki/Discriminative_model) directly models the probability of a given output given the inputs.
 On the other hand, with a [generative model](https://en.wikipedia.org/wiki/Generative_model) one starts from assumptions about how the data are generated (the "forward model"), and then performs inference about the model given the data (the "backward" step).
+The term `generative model` itself has some ambiguity: in some contexts it includes the prior distribution (see below) and in other contexts it does not.

 #### `Bayesian` vs. `frequentist`
 This represents a divide in the field of statistics and is related to, but not the same as, `discriminative` vs. `generative` above.
 The [Bayesian approach](https://en.wikipedia.org/wiki/Bayesian_inference) involves generative models and following [Bayes' Theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem).
-In this paradigm, one combines the generative model with prior beliefs and attempts to compute a posterior distribution of the quantities of interest.
+In this paradigm, one uses a generative model and attempts to compute a posterior distribution of the quantities of interest.
 See DSCI 553.
 The [frequentist approach](https://en.wikipedia.org/wiki/Frequentist_inference) relates to hypothesis testing and does not involve prior distributions (which is both good and bad!).
 See DSCI 552.

 #### `supervised` vs. `unsupervised` learning
 In [supervised learning](https://en.wikipedia.org/wiki/Supervised_learning) you are given a set of input-output pairs and you try to model the relationship between them so that, given a new input, you can predict its output.
 In [unsupervised learning](https://en.wikipedia.org/wiki/Unsupervised_learning) there are no outputs.
 Your job is then to find some structure or pattern in the data.
 Sometimes it's helpful to think of unsupervised learning as supervised learning except that you don't know which features are the inputs and which are the output(s).